 Joe is active with the National Defense Industrial Association (NDIA), Association of the U.S. Army (AUSA), Armed Forces Communications Electronics Association (AFCEA), and Advanced Technical Intelligence Association (ATIA).
 Joe earned his Ph.D. in Inorganic Chemistry from Indiana University.

 Maryellen de Mars, Ph.D.

-Maryellen is Senior Director of ATCC’s Standards Resource Center (SRC), a business unit focused on standards and related services.
+Maryellen is Vice President of ATCC’s Standards Resource Center (SRC), a business unit focused on standards and related services.
 The SRC includes the Central Acquisition Unit (CAU), the Standards Development Organization (SDO), Services and Metrology R&D.

 Prior to joining ATCC, Maryellen was Chief Operating Officer and Vice President of Clinical Operations at USDS, Inc., an independent third party evaluating the performance of molecular diagnostic tests to support regulatory, reimbursement, and adoption efforts.
 She also served as Director of Clinical Biomarkers at Critical Path Institute (C-Path), leading collaborative efforts to evaluate and improve the use of clinical biomarkers and optimize the pathway for development of companion diagnostics.
 She served as Executive Director of Genomics Services and Director of Biorepository at Gene Logic, Inc., and led business development and marketing efforts at Life Technologies, Inc.

 She earned her Ph.D. in Virology from the University of Texas, and completed postdoctoral training in transcriptional regulation at The Johns Hopkins University.

 Vice President, Operations